Happiness through Contentment - The Retreat Phase

 What I realized is that this conditioning is often the main source of our misery and unhappiness.
 No matter how much increasing wealth and material goods we accumulate, we are still miserable and unhappy.
 It is always never enough and adds more complexity to our lives.
 The fear of not being able to maintain our increasing wealth and material goods often leads to increasing unhappiness, misery, anxiety, and depression.
 Let me also say that not having any wealth can lead to unhappiness, misery, anxiety, and depression.
 Anything that causes you to fret, day and night over will cause this condition.
 As a society we worship money, and we worship material goods.
 We have been conditioned to think we are nothing without it and everything with it.

-A person in rural Jamaica who lives in a moderate house, he wakes up every morning, looks out on to the hills and bask in the simplicity of life and nature, not needing for anything can be happier than a person living on the Upper East Side of New York City, who wakes up at 5 AM to catch the pack train in order to get to work on Wall street, where they spends the next 15 hours in a small cubicle, before heading home.
+A person in rural Jamaica who lives in a moderate house, he wakes up every morning, looks out on to the hills and bask in the simplicity of life and nature, not needing for anything, little or no stress, can be happier than a person living on the Upper East Side of New York City, who wakes up at 5 AM to catch the pack train in order to get to work on Wall street.
+Where they spend the next 15 hours in a small cubicle, stressing over everything, before heading home.
 The problem comes when the person in Rural Jamaica sees no value in his environment and the simplicity of his life.
-He thinks the only way to like is like the man in New York City because that is how our society conditioned him to think.
+He thinks the only way to live is like the man in New York City because that is how our society conditioned him to think.
 Concrete is Progress and Nature and the environment is backwards, third world and represents poverty.
 Even though he needs for nothing!
-He has leisure, health, he is well fed with roof over his head with no mortgage.
+He has leisure, health, he is well fed with roof over his head and no mortgage.
 He has access to food from his yard and fresh air to breath but he is unhappy, miserable, suffer from anxiety, and depression because he sees no value in the life he is living

 Peter's Rock, St Andrew Jamaica